vardhan2208/Revenue-and-Units-Analysis/README.md

 ## Conclusion
 By utilizing **SSMS** for data integration and **Power BI** for visualization, this project streamlined data accessibility and enhanced analytical capabilities.
 The **interactive dashboard** empowers users to make **informed, data-driven decisions**, optimizing inventory management and business processes.

----
-📌 *For a detailed step-by-step guide, refer to the attached presentation (PPT).*